Bringing Order to Chaos: Hierarchy and Nesting

 }

 Solution: Keep nesting to 3-4 levels max.
+If you're going deeper, you're probably in implementation territory, not architecture.

-Anti-Pattern 2: Orphaned Elements
+Pitfall 2: Orphaned Elements

 // Bad: Component without container